 Where's My Data?!
-File Organization for Research
+File Organization for Research In-Person

 This class is part of the Research Data Management Seminar Series